WebReflection/hyperHTML/README.md

     You can directly test [hyperHTML DBMonster](https://webreflection.github.io/hyperHTML/test/dbmonster.html) benchmark and see it goes _N_ times faster than `yo-yo` version on both Desktop and Mobile browsers 🎉.

+For all other deeper dirty details, please check the [DeepDive](https://github.com/WebReflection/hyperHTML/blob/master/DEEPDIVE.md) page.

 ### Caveats

 Following a list of `hyperHTML` caveats <sup><sub>(so far just one)</sub></sup>.